Philip II of France

 Philip II (21 August 1165 – 14 July 1223), also known as Philip Augustus (Philippe Auguste), was King of France from 1180 to 1223.
-His predecessors had been known as kings of the Franks (Latin: rex Francorum), but from 1190 onward, Philip became the first French monarch to style himself "King of France" (rex Francie).
+His predecessors had been known as kings of the Franks (rex Francorum), but from 1190 onward, Philip became the first French monarch to style himself "King of France" (rex Francie).
 (Note: According to Bernard Guenée, the style rex Francie is recorded since 1190, which is supported by several letters and documents.
 According to Dauvit Broun, the title was not officially adopted by the royal chancery until 1254, during the reign of king Louis IX.
 John W. Baldwin argues that Philip only ruled as rex Francorum, and that rex Francie was used in unofficial documents.)
-The son of King Louis VII and his third wife, Adela of Champagne, he was originally nicknamed (Dieudonné) because he was a first son and born late in his father's life.
+The only son of King Louis VII and his third wife, Adela of Champagne, he was originally nicknamed (Dieudonné) because he was a first son and born late in his father's life.
 Philip was given the epithet "Augustus" by the chronicler Rigord for having extended the crown lands of France so remarkably.

 After decades of conflicts with the House of Plantagenet, Philip succeeded in putting an end to the Angevin Empire by defeating a coalition of his rivals at the Battle of Bouvines in 1214.
-This victory would have a lasting impact on western European politics: the authority of the French king became unchallenged, while John, King of England, was forced by his barons to assent to Magna Carta and deal with a rebellion against him aided by Philip's son Louis, the First Barons' War.
+This victory had a lasting impact on western European politics: the authority of the French king became unchallenged, while John, King of England, was forced by his barons to assent to Magna Carta and deal with a rebellion against him aided by Philip's son Louis, the First Barons' War.
 The military actions surrounding the Albigensian Crusade helped prepare the expansion of France southward.
 Philip did not participate directly in these actions, but he allowed his vassals and knights to help carry them out.

 Philip transformed France into the most prosperous and powerful country in Europe.
 He checked the power of the nobles and helped the towns free themselves from seigneurial authority, granting privileges and liberties to the emergent bourgeoisie.
-He built a great wall around Paris ("the Wall of Philip II Augustus"), re-organised the French government, and brought financial stability to his country.
+He built a great wall around Paris, "the Wall of Philip II Augustus", re-organised the French government, and brought financial stability to his country.